aftab-soho/aftab-soho/README.md

 ### Hi there 👋
 I am Aftab Soho.
 I am IT graduated.
-I have good skills of Web Development and Cloud Computing.
-I have uploaded some code of basic php and templates.
+I am Website Developer and cloud computimg expert.
+I have made a good portfolio of templates design, logics programs, websites and redearch work on cloud.

 <!--
 **aftab-soho/aftab-soho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.